-Ben Spotts enters his sixth season leading the Royals in 2018, and has quickly built the EMU program to new heights.
+Ben Spotts enters his seventh season leading the Royals in 2019, and has quickly built the EMU program to new heights.

 In 2015, just his third season in Harrisonburg, Spotts led EMU to a 10-10 record in conference play, earning the program's first ODAC Tournament berth since 2002.
 He was named the ODAC Coach of the Year and put three players on the All-ODAC First Team: shortstop Justin Rodriguez, outfielder Joe Hall and reliever Austin Marzullo.
 Hall also won the ODAC Batting Title with a .423 batting average.

 In his first year, he laid a strong groundwork for the EMU program and helped the men to a 15-24 season, which was the most wins for the team since 2002.
 Then in 2014, he led Eastern Mennonite to a 20-19 mark, which was just their third 20-win season in program history.